HardlyDifficult/Tutorials/Chapter2.md

 ## Add Character to the Scene with a Walk Animation

 Drag the sprites for walking into the Hierarchy to create a Character and animation.
+Change Order in Layer to 2.
 We are using adventurer_tilesheet_9 and adventurer_tilesheet_10.

 <details><summary>How</summary>

  - Hold Ctrl and select "adventurer_tilesheet_9" and "adventurer_tilesheet_10" sprites from the sprite sheet "adventurer_tilesheet".
  - Drag them into the Hierarchy.
  - When prompted, save the animation as Assets/Animations/CharacterWalk.anim.
+ - In the 'Inspector', set the SpriteRenderer's 'Order in Layer' to 2.
  - Rename the GameObject to "Character" (optional).

 <img src="http://i.imgur.com/k7bSlCp.gif" width=50% />